 Mokgosi was born in 1981 in Botswana, and moved to London in 2003 to pursue his tertiary education at the Slade School of Fine Art.
 He studied for a BA at Williams College, Massachusetts, and attended the Whitney Independent Study Program in New York; thereafter, he completed his MFA under the mentorship of Mary Kelly at UCLA.
-He is currently an assistant professor at the Gallatin School, New York University and has recently been appointed Associate Professor in Painting/Printmaking at the Yale School of Art.
+He was the an assistant professor at the Gallatin School, New York University and has recently been appointed Associate Professor in Painting/Printmaking at the Yale School of Art.

 In 2012 Mokgosi was awarded a Studio Museum residency, and was the recipient of the Mohn Award during the Made in LA biennale at the Hammer Museum in Los Angeles.
 The latter award included funds for a monograph, titled Pax Kaffraria, which was published in 2014.